GuisandeGolfer/CardiodVisualization-/README.md

 ===========
 I added a VSCode Snippet to my User/Snippets/ directory for easily making a index.html file for future sketches and projects.

-the 'prefix' for the snippet is just "p5" which should output the snippet, along with ability to edit the 'title' of the HTML file, and the name of the JS file you will be running in the browser.
+the 'prefix' for the snippet is just "p5" which should output the snippet, along with ability to edit the 'title' of the HTML file, the name of the JS file you will be running in the browser, and the scripts for the p5 DOM library.